yukihirai0505/sInstagram/README.md

 }

-// Making an authenticated call val instagram: Instagram = new Instagram("an-access-token")
+// Making an authenticated call val auth: Auth = AccessToken("an-access-token")
+// If you want to use signed access token
+// val auth: Auth = SignedAccessToken("an-access-token", clientSecret)
+val instagram: Instagram = new Instagram(auth)
 // The library is asynchronous by default and returns a promise. val future = instagram.getUserRecentMedia() import scala.language.postfixOps